 Get your copy of Healthy Feet: Preventing and treating common foot problems

 Do your arches ache or your heels hurt?
 Got gout or battling bursitis?
 If so, you are among the three out of four Americans who will suffer some kind of foot ailment in their lifetime.
-This Special Health Report covers the most common foot problems and helps you prevent and treat them.
+This Special Health Report, Healthy Feet: Preventing and treating common foot problems, covers the most common foot problems and helps you prevent and treat them.

 Switching from heels to flats

 Q. I know high heels are bad for the feet, but when I switched to flats, my feet started to hurt.
 Why?